dushoff/Circumcision_and_behaviour/ms.md

 Variable-level P values were calculated by sequentially dropping each variable and comparing the resulting restricted models to the full model.
 "Prediction" plots were made by calculating the effect of each level or value of a predictor variable on the linear predictor of the CLMM, using the model center as a reference point.
 Any sample with missing data for a given variable was adaptively dropped from analyses involving that variable.

-(A sentence why this is a good/more sensible tool?)
+(A sentence why this is a good/more sensible tool compared to a more mainstream approach?)

 ### Scripts